evankiely/OpynSpecimen/README.md

 ### Requirements
 - An OpenSpecimen account with Super Admin privilege
-- A Python environment with the NumPy, pandas, Requests, and jsonpickle libraries installed
+- A Python environment with the NumPy, pandas, Requests, tqdm, and jsonpickle libraries installed

 ### Set-Up
 - These functions require access to OpenSpecimen to work properly, and will need to reference the **Username**, **Password**, and **Domain** of the chosen account